 Chief Financial Officer as delegated by the Accounting Officer, with the assistance of the Revenue Manager shall be responsible for monitoring & evaluating the implementation of this policy.
-The CFO and his delegated official shall ensure that poor and qualifying households are registered for this scheme and those households, individuals, Officials, Councillors, Government employees, Body Corporates, Trusts, Businesses, etc that do not qualify are excluded from this register.
+The CFO and Manager Revenue shall ensure that poor and qualifying households are registered for this scheme and those households, individuals, Officials, Councilors, Government employees, Body Corporates, Trusts, Businesses, etc. that do not qualify are excluded from this register.